SOUTH CAROLINA EMINENT DOMAIN ATTORNEYS

-Lewis Babcock LLP’s innovative approach to condemnation and land use litigation has helped place our firm at the forefront of these complex areas of law.
-Our lawyers successfully represented landowners before the United States Supreme Court in the landmark regulatory taking case, Lucas v.
+Our innovative approach to condemnation and land use litigation has helped place our firm at the forefront of these complex areas of law.
+Our lawyers successfully represented a South Carolina landowner before the United States Supreme Court in the landmark regulatory taking case, Lucas v.
 South Carolina Coastal Commission.
-This case, which upheld a landowner’s right to monetary damages when he was prohibited from building residences on his beachfront property, demonstrates our efforts and desire to ensure that our clients receive compensation when a government entity’s actions reduces the value of their land.
+This case, which upheld a landowner’s right to monetary damages when he was prohibited from building residences on his beachfront property, demonstrates our efforts and desire to fight for our client’s right to receive just compensation when a government entity’s actions reduces the value of their land.

-In addition to regulatory condemnation cases, Lewis Babcock LLP also excels at traditional eminent domain and zoning cases.
-Lewis Babcock LLP attorney, Keith M. Babcock, is South Carolina’s sole representative on the Owner’s Counsel of America, a national consortium of eminent domain lawyers representing landowners.
-Mr. Babcock has also been a guest lecturer before various seminars for South Carolina lawyers and national eminent domain conferences.
+Lewis Babcock founding partner, Keith Babcock, is South Carolina’s sole representative on the Owner’s Counsel of America, a national consortium of eminent domain lawyers representing landowners.
+Mr. Babcock is a thought leader and sought out lecturer on the topic of eminent domain with decades of speaking engagements before various state and National groups.

-- Eminent domain refers to the government’s power to appropriate private property for public use.
-However, the U.S. Constitution and other laws mandate that the owner of any appropriated land is entitled to reasonable compensation, usually defined as the fair market value of the property.
-Proceedings to take land under eminent domain are typically referred to as condemnation, or taking, proceedings and come in various degrees:
+Eminent domain refers to the government’s power to take private property for public use.
+The United States Constitution, South Carolina Constitution, and other laws mandate that the owner of any land that is taken by the government is entitled to just compensation, usually defined as the fair market value of the property.
+Court proceedings to take land under the eminent domain power are typically referred to as a condemnation.

 Learn more about the Eminent Domain Procedure.